theobk/technical-test-react-redux/README.md

 ## Installation

+Go to `./tech-test`

-First you will have to have nodeJS installed.
+First you will have to have NodeJS installed.

 Then you will need to install dependencies by running  `npm install`.